 JERUSALEM COUNTDOWN may not be suitable for young audiences.
 There is gun violence throughout the entire movie, but there is no blood or extreme graphic depiction of death.
 Several hand-to-hand fights take place between the hero and the terrorists he’s after.
 One integration scene has the hero punching and pinning the suspect to wall and then slamming the suspect on the table and stabbing him with a needle filled wih truth serum.
 Discretion for young audience members is strongly advised but teenagers and adults may enjoy the adventure and thrill of the ride.

+Based on the novel by Pastor John Hagee, JERUSALEM COUNTDOWN tells the story of war events leading up to the rapture.
+FBI agent Shane Daughtry is thrust into a chase to find nuclear bombs smuggled into the United States.
+When he teams with CIA agent Eve Rearden, they discover that this ploy is just a diversion for a bigger agenda set in motion, events leading to Armageddon.
+Pulling inspiration from the likes of 24 and THE BOURNE IDENTITY, the action is constant and entertaining.
 This may be one of the better apocalyptic movies that has a strong Christian message.
 Plenty of adventure, yet the gospel is not lost within the story.
 In fact, where the gospel message can often be so heavy handed that it becomes “cheesy,” this movie manages to keep it realistic and important to the plot.
 David A.R.
 White has done a great job with this latest role teaming up again with Stacy Keach.
 Jaci Velasquez did a wonderful job as the young woman concerned for her husband.
 There is enough violence to warrant caution to younger viewers but older children and adults alike will enjoy this movie.